Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: -singularities and pseudo-rational singularities of

 \begin{proposition} For any $w\in F^+$ of the form $w=w_1vw_2$, where $w_1,w_2,v\in F^+$ and $v$ has the same expression with a reduced expression of $\alpha(v)\in W$.
 Let $v'\in F^+$ be another reduced expression of $\alpha(v)$, then we have the following isomorphisms of cohomology for structure sheaves and canonical bundles:

 and

 for all $k\geq 0$. \end{proposition}

 \begin{proof} For schemes locally of finite type over $\Fpbar$, the local rings being strongly $F$-regular implies them being pseudo-rational \cite[Theorem 3.1]{Smith97}.
-Then by Proposition \ref{locallystrongly}, we know that the scheme $\Xo(w_1\underline{v}w_2)$ has pseudo-rational singularity \cite[Definition 9.4]{Kovacs}.
-Furthermore, the $\Fpbar$-schemes $\Xo(w_1vw_2)$ and $\Xo(w_1v'w_2)$ are regular, so they also have pseudo-rational singularity.
+Then by Proposition \ref{locallystrongly}, we know that the scheme $\Xo(w_1\underline{v}w_2)$ has pseudo-rational singularities cf. \cite[Definition 9.4]{Kovacs}.
+Furthermore, the $\Fpbar$-schemes $\Xo(w_1vw_2)$ and $\Xo(w_1v'w_2)$ are regular, so they also have pseudo-rational singularities.

 By assumption, we know that $v$ and $v'$ have expressions corresponding to two different reduced expressions of $\alpha(v)$.
 Thus $\overline{O(v)}$ is isomorphic to $\overline{O(v')}$.
 Furthermore, $\overline{O}(v)$ and $\overline{O}(v')$ give two smooth compactifications of $\overline{O(v)}$.
 Hence we have the following cartesian squares via projections